michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 - v: challenge
 - v: elude, especially in a baffling way
 ### Family
-defy: defiant, defied, defies, defying+;defiance: defiances;defiant: defiance, defiantly
+- defy: defiant, defied, defies, defying+
+- defiance: defiances
+- defiant: defiance, defiantly
 ### Examples
 - As a ubiquitous, cross-border commons, it often defies notions of state sovereignty.
 - The wolf hunt issue is just one example of a larger trend in which elected officials defy the will of the people who elected them.